Understanding What Happens in Rapid Detox Centers

 Patients are put under anesthesia during ultra-rapid detox.

-The rapid detox center approach was specifically designed for high-functioning, motivated clients or professional-type individuals who have a lot to lose should addiction go untreated.
-Rapid detox center treatment takes place in an inpatient-like setting.
+The rapid detox center approach was specifically designed for high-functioning, motivated clients or professional-type individuals who have a lot to lose if they don’t overcome their addiction.
+Rapid detox center treatment takes place in an inpatient-type setting.

 While the actual procedure typically runs from three to six hours, patients remain at a rapid detox center program for anywhere from 24 to 36 hours for observation purposes.
-The actual rapid detox center treatment procedure starts out with anesthetizing the patient.
-During this time, doctors administer a range of drugs that work to flush out opiates from the body and alleviate any withdrawal effects that result.
+The procedure starts out with anesthetizing the patient.
+During this time, doctors administer a range of drugs that work to flush out opiates from the body and alleviate any withdrawal effects.

 Drugs commonly used during this process include:

-• Oxazepam, to reduce muscle spasms and insomina
+- Oxazepam, to reduce muscle spasms and insomnia

 Medical personnel present throughout for the duration of the treatment include:

 Throughout the entire procedure, patients are closely monitored in the event of complications.
-Patients remain in a sedated state for three to six hours as the body goes through an accelerated opiate withdrawal process.
+Patients remain sedated for three to six hours as the body goes through an accelerated opiate withdrawal process.

-Once the rapid detox center procedure completes, patients can be released to return to their everyday lives.
-Patients undergo a medical examination to ensure all major bodily systems are working normally before leaving.
+When the rapid detox procedure is complete, clients can return to their everyday lives.
+They’ll undergo a medical examination to ensure all major bodily systems are working normally before leaving.
 From there, a person receives aftercare recommendations for ongoing addiction treatment.
-In effect, a two-month traditional detox period has been reduced down to a three-day term.
+In effect, a two-month traditional detox period has been reduced to a three-day term.

 Considerations About Rapid Detox Centers

 The rapid detox center treatment approach puts the body through an incredible degree of stress as the overall effect of the procedure works to accelerate the body’s natural withdrawal process.
-In order for a person to make it through the procedure safe and sound, he or she would have to be in fairly good health at the start.
+For a person to make it through the procedure safely, he or she would have to be in fairly good health at the start.

 People who reach the point where they need detox treatment to break a drug habit are often in poor health due to addiction’s damaging effects on the body.
 Anyone considering rapid detox center treatment may first want to ensure they’re healthy enough to undergo such a strenuous procedure.
 Likewise, people with existing medical problems should not attempt rapid detox at all.